-Send announcements for events charity at least 2 weeks in advance.
-We prefer notices via email.
-Notices may be edited for content and space, e-mail us at email@example.com , we are not responsible for typographical errors or incorrect information.
+Please send announcements for your non-profit and charity events at least 2 weeks in advance.
+Notices may be edited for content and space.
+Please e-mail (preferred method) at email@example.com.
+We are not responsible for typographical errors or incorrect information.

-The Community Events page is proudly brought to you by Country Bank.
+The Community Events page is available for sponsorship

 Check the following organizations links for information about the many opportunities each offers.

-Mary Lane Hospital announces it's support and self-help groups for those facing major illness or stressful life changes.
+Mary Lane Hospital support and self-help groups for those facing major illness or stressful life changes.
 FMI: Baystate Health

-Tri-Parish Church of New Braintree, Hardwick, and Gilbertville is worshiping at The New Braintree Congregational Church.
-3 Oakham Road in New Braintree.
+Tri-Parish Church of New Braintree, Hardwick, and Gilbertville is worships at The New Braintree Congregational Church, 3 Oakham Road in New Braintree.

 Upcoming Community Events